 - Contributing to our Digital Programme and the opportunity to present work on our channels including the online platform which complements the exhibitions;

 - Being eligible, as NC alumni, for Studio Bursaries, Residencies, Fellowships, Scholarships and other opportunities;

 - Being part of a network of other participating artists and previous alumni that spans over 70 years, including: post-war figures Frank Auerbach, Bruce Lacey and Paula Rego; pop artists Frank Bowling, Patrick Caulfield and David Hockney; new media pioneers Stuart Brisley, Helen Chadwick and Derek Jarman; YBAs Damien Hirst, Chris Ofili and Gillian Wearing; alongside contemporary figures such as Tacita Dean, Sunil Gupta, Mark Leckey and Mona Hatoum; and more recently a new generation of exceptional artists including Monster Chetwynd, Rachel Maclean, Haroon Mirza, Hardeep Pandhal, Laure Prouvost and Lynette Yiadom-Boakye.

-To apply, up to 5 works should be submitted through our submission website.
+To apply, works should be submitted through our submission website – all works must be available for collection and return from a UK address.
 There is a £25 submission fee, which goes towards the costs of the two-stage selection process.
 The fee is non-refundable and is to be paid through PayPal on the submission site.

 We are happy to assist artists who may identify as having a disability with the application process.
 Please contact us at email@example.com.

-An audio version of the guidelines will be found on each page and a step-by-step video on uploading your submission can be found here:
+An audio version of the guidelines can be found on each page and a step-by-step video on uploading your submission can be found here: